 Posting Grades & Appealing Grades

 The above web site lists the policy and procedural breakdown of appealing grades.
-This is usually handled through the Office of the Dean of Student Affairs, located upstairs in Joyal Administration, Room 262.
+This is usually handled through the Office of the Dean of Student Affairs and Enrollment Management, located upstairs in Joyal Administration, Room 262.

 It is the policy of California State University, Fresno to maintain a working and learning environment free from sexual harassment of its students, employees and those who apply for student or employee status.
 Sexual harassment is a violation of the professionalism and standard of excellence of this university, in which merit achievement is the basis for employment / academic decisions.
 Sexual harassment includes such behaviors as sexual advance, requests for sexual favors, and other verbal or physical conduct of a sexual nature when; submission to or rejection of such conduct is used as a basis for employment / academic decisions affecting such individual; or such conduct has the purpose of effect of unreasonable interfering with an individual's performance or creating an intimidating, hostile or offensive working/ learning environment.

-If you feel you are being sexually harassed and don't know where to go for advice, check with the Women's Resource Center, the Health Center, the office of the Dean of Student Affairs, or the Police Department on campus.
+If you feel you are being sexually harassed and don't know where to go for advice, check with the Women's Resource Center, the Health Center, the office of the Dean of Student Affairs and Enrollment Management, or the Police Department on campus.
 (You can also check the local links section in this booklet.)